 Season: Summer - Autumn

 As the final of four major mountain ranges dissecting Nagano, the peaks, forests, and trails of the Joshinestu Kogen National Park offer some of the region`s best hiking and nature photography.
 Declared a UNESCO Biodiversity Reserve in 1981, the highlands cradle an important alpine ecosystem, home to numerous unique flora and fauna.
-A mixed landscape of woodlands, swamps, ponds and high moors is interested by an array of hiking trails – from well-maintained sealed and elevated walkways to less readily identifiable trails leading deep into the forest and toward the mountain peaks.
+A mixed landscape of woodlands, swamps, ponds and high moors is criss-crossed by an array of hiking trails – from well-maintained sealed and elevated walkways to less readily identifiable trails leading deep into the forest and toward the mountain peaks.
 Home to two notorious volcanoes including Mt Asama – the most active volcano in Japan – and Mt Shrine – which holds the world`s most acid lake within its caldera – the beauty and tranquillity of the Shiga Kogen Mountain Trails somewhat belie the true dramatic nature of Nagano`s last great mountain range – a truly special place with deserved international recognition.

 Season: All year round